outfindo/outfindo.dev/_posts/2024-12-15-frontend-engineer-typescript-react.md

 <br>

 **TL;DR**
-**We want you to manage the frontend parts of our apps, full-time, probably in Prague.
-Want to do this right, with the right people, build an engaged and agile team.
-Will get you challenge, opportunity and help.
-Great team, no stress, good money and stock options.
-Clean code, Typescript, React, Tailwind, Symfony, Vercel.**
+**We’re looking for a frontend engineer to own the frontend of our apps full-time, ideally in Prague.
+Join us to build something meaningful with the right people in an engaged and agile team.
+We offer challenge, opportunity, and support.
+Great team, no stress, competitive pay, and stock options.
+Tech stack: TypeScript, React, Tailwind, Symfony, Vercel.**

 <!--more-->

-We need help with building frontend for the best SaaS guidance app!
+We're building the best SaaS product guidance app and need your help with the frontend!

-Join our awesome [team]({{ site.baseurl }}/team)!
-We are scaling our engineering right now.
+Join our awesome [team]({{ site.baseurl }}/team) as we scale up our tech team.
-The infant hacky two years of Outfindo are over, we are reasonably sure about what we need to build now.
+We are in a phase where we know what to build, have a ton of ideas, interesting portfolio of clients and an ambition to scale our business through automated self-served channels such as Shopify.

 This is an **opportunity to do things the way you want, to learn a lot**, and to be part of the formative period of our company.
 If you help us to make it, there's a lot in it for you as well. **There is a challenge here waiting for you.**

 ## What we do

-Outfindo guides a customer through the process of choosing products online - be it a bike or a bra.
+Outfindo guides online shoppers in choosing the right products—whether it’s a bike or a bra.
 Our core know-how is guidance, building a conversation-like flow for the end customer.
 We
-* onboard our customer (an e-shop), process their inventory
+* Onboard clients (e-shops) and process their inventory.
-* build a guidance flow for them using our custom AI tech
+* Use our custom AI tech to build guidance flows tailored to their products.
-* enhance product data to gain insights, using autonomous scrapers and LLMs
+* Enhance product data using autonomous scrapers and LLMs.
-* build a guide that helps the end-customers and embed that into our partners' websites See [outfindo.com](https://outfindo.com).
+* Deliver guides that integrate seamlessly into our clients’ websites, creating value for their customers.
+  See [outfindo.com](https://outfindo.com).

 Read about us here: